-With a view to operationalise implementation of monitoring of Market Wide Position Limits across Exchanges, the following procedure shall be followed:
+With a view to operationalize implementation of monitoring of Market Wide Position Limits across Exchanges, the following procedure shall be followed:

 At the latest on Activity

-the Trading Day 3.3.3
+the Trading 3.3.3

+Day

 6.30 PM Each Exchange to disseminate on web the following for

 every security:

 a.
 ISIN of the security,

 b.
 Name and symbol of the security,

 c.
 MWPL (in terms of no. of shares) of the security, and

 d.
-Open Interest (in terms of no. of shares) of the

-security.

-7.00 PM Each Exchange to disseminate on web the following for

-every security, after aggregating across Exchanges:

-a.
-ISIN of the security,

-b.
-Name and symbol of the security,

-c.
-MWPL (in terms of no. of shares) of the security,

-d.
-Open Interest (in terms of no. of shares) of the
+Open Interest (in terms of no. of shares) of the security.

-security,

-and

-e.
-Permissible limits for next day in terms of SEBI

-Circular

-SEBI/DNPD/Cir-26/2004/07/16 dated July 16, 2004.

-7.15 PM Each Exchange to report any discrepancy in the above

-data to other Exchanges and after correction, disseminate

-the final data on the web.
+7.00 PM Each Exchange to disseminate on web the following for every security, after aggregating across Exchanges: a.
+ISIN of the security, b.
+Name and symbol of the security, c.
+MWPL (in terms of no. of shares) of the security, d.
+Open Interest (in terms of no. of shares) of the security, and 7.15 PM e.
+Permissible limits for next day in terms of SEBI Circular SEBI/DNPD/Cir-26/2004/07/16 dated July 16, 2004.
+Each Exchange to report any discrepancy in the above data to other Euchenges and often correction. data to other Exchanges and after correction, disseminate the final data on the web.